 - Community recycling centres, please see our Waste and Recycling pages

-- What is the timescale for reviewing the new Surrey Waste Local Plan?
+- What is the 'Draft' Surrey Waste Local Plan about?

 What is a Waste Local Plan?

 As the waste planning authority, Surrey County Council is required to produce a waste local plan to show how and where the facilities and infrastructure needed to manage Surrey's waste will be provided.

 There are many pressures on the use of land in Surrey – this includes the need for new homes and employment.
 How we deal with waste from households, businesses and construction is also one of those pressures so it's important to think carefully about how and where waste should be managed in the future.